juji-io/datalevin/benchmarks/write-bench/README.md

 marked as `:db.unique/identity`, and the other a string.
 In Sqlite, this is a row of two fields, one is an integer `PRIMARY KEY`, and another a `TEXT`.

-The pure write task is to write 10 millions such data to an empty DB.
-The integers are all even numbers between 1 and 20 millions, so the next task can have 50% chance of hitting existing data initially.
+The pure write task is to write 1 million such data to an empty DB.
+The integers are all even numbers between 1 and 2 millions, so the next task can have 50% chance of hitting existing data initially.

 Write data in batches generrally improve throughput, so we vary the batch sizes